gofr-dev/gofr/docs/quick-start/introduction/page.md

 }
 ```

-Before running the server run the following command to go needs to download and sync the required modules.
+Before running the server run the following go command to download and sync the required modules.

 `go mod tidy`